MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 1. In **Networking**:

     - Place the machines in the database subnet (`PROD-DB-EUS2`) of the production network (`VNET-PROD-EUS2`) in the primary region (`East US 2`).
-    - Create an internal load balancer (`ILB-PROD-DB-EUS2-SQLAOG`) that listens for traffic and directs it to the appropriate node.
+    - Create an internal load balancer (`ILB-PROD-DB-EUS2-SQLAOG`) that listens for traffic and directs it to the appropriate node. <!---Note to FTE: this step needed to move up to this spot from Step three "Deploy load balancer" below because the UI now mandates a load balancer be selected before it can create the two VMs. -->

      ![Screenshot that shows a new load balancer.](./media/contoso-migration-rehost-vm-sql-ag/load-balancer-settings.png)